-To implement this effective way, you’ll need to install plugins or app like Google Authenticator, Clef etc.
+To implement this effective way, you’ll need to install plugins or apps like Google Authenticator, Clef, etc.

 Limit login attempt

 The best way used by a hacker to invade security of your site is brute-forcing of passwords.
 Normally, anyone can make multiple attempts at guessing passwords and if you allow them to access your site multiple times, indirectly you give them a chance to succeed.

 What’s the solution?
-Set limit of login attempt.
+Set limit of the login attempt.
 You can install plugins such as Login Lockdown or iThemes Security that restricts the incorrect login attempts and you get a notification for unauthorized login activity.

 Disable directory listing- .htaccess